zmievsa/pydantic-duality/README.md

 # pydantic-duality

-Automatically generate two versions of your pydantic models: one with Extra.forbid and one with Extra.ignore
+Automatically and lazily generate three versions of your pydantic models: one with Extra.forbid, one with Extra.ignore, and one with all fields optional

 ---